-Start off by toasting sesame seeds in a skillet over medium heat until slightly golden.
-Once they are done, set them aside for a couple of minutes.
-Once cooled, transfer to a small mixing bowl.
-Don’t let the pan get too hot.
+Start off by toasting sesame seeds and coriander seeds together in a skillet over medium heat for about 3-4 minutes.
+Stir occasionally to prevent them from browning too much.
+Once they are done, set them aside for about 15 minutes.

-Add the ground spices and dried herbs to the toasted sesame seeds.
+Add grinded spices to a mixing bowl.
+Add salt and sumac powder to the mixture.
 Stir well to combine.

 Transfer the zaatar mixture into an airtight container or spice jar.

 Zaatar is a true allrounder in Middle Eastern cuisine!
 There are many usages of zaatar, from raw to cooked, on baked goods, pastries and meat dishes.